-- · Differentiate and evaluate verbally or in written form a work of art (his or her own art, the work of other students, and/or historical works of art) in terms of technical and aesthetic success and historical/ cultural references. - Analyze problem, formulate/invent idea then execute and use appropriate techniques to build or construct a solution/project that meets assignment criteria. - Practice and demonstrate appropriate, safe and sustainable studio/ lab practices, when inventing and producing solutions, to meet assigned project criteria. - · Use both pre-compiled knowledge and devise alternative knowledge structures to demonstrate understanding of works of art.
-Identify, analyze, and/or create images and objects which may contain multiple meanings and ways of communicating.
+- · Differentiate and evaluate verbally or in written form a work of art (his or her own art, the work of other students, and/or historical works of art) in terms of technical and aesthetic success and historical/ cultural references. - · Analyze problem, formulate/invent idea then execute and use appropriate techniques to build or construct a solution/project that meets assignment criteria. - · Practice and demonstrate appropriate, safe and sustainable studio/ lab practices, when inventing and producing solutions, to meet assigned project criteria. - Use both pre-compiled knowledge and devise alternative knowledge structures to demonstrate understanding of works of art.
+Identify, analyze, and/or create images and objects which may contain multiple meanings and ways of communicating. - · Identify and analyze the achievements and contributions of significant artists and cultures throughout history.